About Us

 My Story

 Korey graduated from the Frederick County Drug Court Program in 2008.
-Since he has dedicated his life to giving back and helping others who struggle with addiction as he once did himself.
-With 12 years of sobriety, Korey continues to share his journey with the recovery community through several efforts including, but not limited to being an integral part of the Heroin Strategic Planning committee with the Frederick City Police and the Frederick County Health Department and serving on the Frederick County Substance Abuse Council, in which he has served two 3-year terms on.
-He is also the Founder of the Up & Out Foundation, a local non-profit.
+Since then he has dedicated his life to giving back and helping others who struggle with addiction as he once did himself.
+With 14 years of sobriety, Korey continues to share his journey with the recovery community through several efforts including, but not limited to being an integral part of the Heroin Strategic Planning committee with the Frederick City Police and the Frederick County Health Department and serving on the Frederick County Substance Abuse Council, in which he has served two 3-year terms on.
+He is also the Founder of the Up & Out Foundation, a local non-profit that helps raise awareness through outreach.

 Korey has been recognized on numerous occasions for his work in the community.
 In 2018, he was most recently given the Touching Lives in Frederick County Award by the Frederick County Chamber of Commerce & the Frederick Nonprofit Alliance.
 In 2016 he was given the Second Chance DoGood-er Award.
 Additionally, in 2012 Korey received special recognition certificates from Barbara Mikulski and Benjamin Cardin for his involvement with the Frederick County Youthful Offenders Program.
 In 2010, he was awarded the Volunteer of the Year Award.
 In 2009 he was awarded the Special Appreciation Award from the State’s Attorney Office for his work with the Youthful Offenders Program.